Skip to main content

 1. Data Backup Strategy

-• 3 copies of your data: Original plus two backups
+• 3 copies of your data: The original plus two backups

-• 2 different media types: For example, local backup plus cloud backup
+• 2 different media types: A local drive and a cloud service, for instance

 What to Back Up